Environment

 To continuously improve our environmental performance, Devon is proactive and results-oriented.
 We consider the potential impacts of our operations when planning activities and making decisions.
 We strive to comply with all applicable environmental laws and regulations, often going above and beyond what’s required.
 In the process, we incorporate technology, tools and best practices to help minimize or avoid effects on air, water, land and wildlife.

 Devon seeks to work with contractors who share our commitment to environmental stewardship.
 Our contractors must adequately train their personnel to perform environmentally sound work and have programs to comply with applicable environmental laws, rules and regulations.
-Contractors as well as employees have responsibility to stop work to prevent spills or other environmental issues.
-Starting in 2023, contractors who perform work on Devon locations will complete annual assessments to help us evaluate their environmental, social and governance (ESG) performance in key areas.
+Contractors as well as employees have a responsibility to stop work to prevent spills or other environmental issues.
+In addition, contractors who perform work on Devon locations are required to complete assessments to help us evaluate their environmental, social and governance (ESG) performance in key areas.

 Transparency is important to our stakeholders and keeps us accountable for our results.
 Devon tracks specific metrics for GHG and methane emissions, flaring, spills, energy use, water use and others.
 We’ve consistently increased our disclosures in recent years and continue to share this information in this report and other public disclosures.
 For additional metrics and details on our environmental practices, please refer to our Climate Change Assessment Report and CDP responses.